cashonize/legacy-wallet/README.md

 The publicly available [chaingraph instance by Pat](https://chaingraph.pat.mn/) is used to query on-chain token info about gensis supply and minting UTXOs.
 Finally, [bitjson/qr-code](https://github.com/bitjson/qr-code) is used to generate the qr-codes.

-Netlify automatically publishes the latest version of this repo: [My CashTokens Webwallet](https://github.com/mr-zwets/my-cashtokens-webwallet).
+Netlify automatically publishes the latest version of this repo: [cashonize/wallet](https://github.com/cashonize/wallet).

 #### Special thanks to
 bitcoincashautist, pat from mainnet-js, damascene & bitjson